 For the 2023-2024 school year, the Parent Advisory Committee recommends sweeping systematic changes to build a coherent system of support, ensure goals are met, frequent progress monitoring of identified actions and status reporting of success and areas of improvement.
-The Parent Advisory Committee is making the following recommendations without budgetary implications.
+The Parent Advisory Committee is making the following recommendations without budgetary implications which will be included in the 2023-2024 LCAP Draft:

-System Change - PAC Recommendations:

-- Write goals Goals in SMART Language (Specific, Measurable, Actionable and Timely) and develop aim statements. - · Align metrics to goals. - · Ensure the actions align to the identified goals - Schedule frequently interdepartmental meetings to discuss progress towards goal attainment. - Present goals collaboratively, through interdepartmental structure to eliminate departmental silos, and work coherently at the district level to achieve goals and support sites. - Provide regular and ongoing communication regarding the status of actions, per goal. - Develop a system for progress monitoring and calendar dates. - Make practice public through regular engagement update activities. - Establish a mechanism for evaluation of effective actions; continuing with those that are effective and eliminating actions that prove ineffective. - Combine Goals 1 and 7, integrating/ aligning the actions and use interdepartmental collaboration to achieve the district's goals.
+- System Change PAC Recommendations: - 1.)
+Goals are written in SMART Language (Specific, Measurable, Actionable and Timely) and develop aim statement. - 2.)
+Metrics better align to the goals - 3.)
+Ensure the actions align to the identified goals - 4.)
+Frequently scheduled interdepartmental to discuss progress towards goal attainment. - 5.)
+Program leads present to PAC by goals, instead of independent departments and work coherently at the district level to achieve goals and support sites. - 6.)
+Regular and ongoing communication regarding the status of actions, per goal. - 7.)
+Develop a system for progress monitoring and calendar dates. - 8.)
+Make practice public through regular engagement update activities. - 9.)
+Establish a mechanism for evaluation of effective actions; continuing with those that are effective and eliminating actions that prove ineffective. - 10.)
+Combine Goals 1 and 7, integrating/aligning the actions and use interdepartmental collaboration to achieve the district's goals. - 11.)
 PAC is of the belief that through only a systematic approach, will change occur.
 Recommendations are grounded in best practices for change management.